 Opening a hair salon takes a lot of time, patience, and financial ability.
 Many salons open just go close their doors permanently, within two years.
 As devastating as it is there are times where the reasons behind the close of a business are preventable and times where they are not.

-When running a salon, it is important to keep in mind the main reasons why hair salons fail.
-The most common causes salons fail are due to poor client retention and high amount of no-show clients.
-The pricing of services is wrong, and the salon is offering the wrong treatments to their clients.
-Salons often fail due to the wrong marketing plans or not having a marketing strategy.
-Poor management of the salon, having too much stock, having the wrong equipment or not investing in the proper equipment can all lead to salons failing.
-Lastly, salons that face staffing issues, money, or other planning issues that go unresolved are likely to fail.
+The main reasons why hair salons fair are due to poor client retention and high amount of no-show clients.
+Other factors include pricing of services, offering the wrong treatments to their clients, not having a good marketing plan or marketing strategy, poor management of the salon, having too much stock and having the wrong equipment.
+Salons that also face staffing issues, money, or other planning issues that go unresolved are also likely to fail.

 Just to name a few.